 If you want to work for Uber, you won’t just need to fill out an application, undergo a background check and download the app.
-You’ll also need insurance.
+You’ll also need car insurance for Uber drivers.

-Uber offers “Driver-Partner Insurance,” an insurance coverage that comes with several gaps.
+Uber offers “Driver-Partner Insurance,” an insurance coverage with several gaps.
 These gaps could increase your financial liability if you get into an accident.

-That’s why it’s important to have rideshare insurance.
+That’s why it’s essential to have rideshare insurance if you drive for Uber.
 Here’s an overview of which insurance companies offer this additional coverage for Uber drivers and in which states and what you should know before signing up for a policy.

-Insurance companies have divided the rideshare experience into three main coverage periods:
+Insurance companies have divided the Uber rideshare experience into three main coverage periods:

 - Period 1: The Uber app is on, but you haven’t been matched with a passenger and you’re waiting for a ride request.